 Keeping a few factors in mind when setting up your hunting blinds will help you get the most out of your hunting equipment.

-1. First, making sure that you have the best placement for your box blinds is crucial.
-As this article published by Sportsman’s Guide informs hunters, a downwind spot for a hunting blind will help you stay undetectable to game, especially large game.
+First, making sure that you have the best placement for your box blinds is crucial.
+A downwind spot for a hunting blind will help you stay undetectable to game, especially large game.
 If bow hunting, you can position yourself a little closer, anywhere from 20 to 25 yards away from a path.

 2. Staying Undetected During Your Hunt

 Prepare your hunting ground blind site to make sure you stay undetected by game.
 Clearing away debris can keep the site comfortable for hours of sitting, but you can also use that material to further camouflage your site or weapon.
 Getting rid of brush also cuts down on the noise you can make while shifting your weight.

 3. Blacked Out Clothing Always